 For more information on Together Southwark, its work and how you can get involved, see the Together Southwark web page.

 The real Living Wage is the only UK wage rate that is voluntarily paid by over 11,000 UK businesses who believe their staff deserve a wage which meets everyday needs – like the weekly shop or an unexpected trip to the dentist.
 This year more than ever it is important that workers, especially the lowest-paid, receive a fair rate of pay for their work.
 The Living Wage is an hourly rate of pay set independently and updated annually, calculated according to the basic cost of living in the UK.
 Today, the rate is £10.90 per hour outside of London and £11.95 in the capital to reflect the higher cost of living in London.
-The Living Wage rates are updated in November each year during Living Wage Week.
-This year Living Wage Week runs from 14 to 20 November.
+The Living Wage rates are updated in November each year during Living Wage Week which in 2022 ran from 14 to 20 November.

-If you want to find out more about the Living Wage, please:
+If you want to find out more about the Living Wage, please read the Living Wage Church toolkit including the foreword by Bishop Christopher.